kevinoc554/spellbook/README.md

 # SpellBook
 ## Project Goals
-SpellBook is intended a resource for players of the tabletop role playing game, Dungeons & Dragons (5th edition), published by Wizards of the Coast.
+SpellBook is intended a resource for players of the tabletop role playing game, Dungeons & Dragons (D&D), published by Wizards of the Coast (Wizards).

 SpellBook offers a quick, simple and interactive way for players to look up the  Spells associated with the different D&D classes, and to examine the game rules for each Spell in detail.